moved that Bill C-20, An Act respecting further COVID-19 measures, be read the second time and referred to a committee.

 COVID-19 has been a profound shock to our economy and has profoundly changed the way we go about our daily lives.
 Canadians have come together to flatten the curve, and economies are now gradually and safely reopening.
 It is a crisis that has called for quick, decisive leadership to stabilize the economy, to protect jobs, to ensure that workers and families can put food on the table and to prevent long-term damage to our economy.
 Our government has worked tirelessly to answer this call.

 Protecting Canadian jobs has been a priority for us since the beginning of the pandemic.
 Our government recognizes the importance of protecting the link between workers and their employers.
 Businesses thrive when owners and employees work as a team.
-We know that for businesses to stay ready to bounce back, it is vitally important that they maintain that link with the employees they have trained, employees who have earned the trust of customers and whom have been working with for years.
+We know that for businesses to stay ready to bounce back, it is vitally important that they maintain that link with the employees they have trained, employees who have earned the trust of customers and whom they have been working with for years.

 We launched the Canada emergency wage subsidy to give businesses, non-profits and charitable organizations support so that they could keep and rehire workers.
 To date, this program has helped around three million workers keep their jobs.
 That means millions of families have had paycheques to rely on throughout this.